jaymell/nodeCf/README.md

 ## Overview
-Simple package to help with Cloudformation deployments
+Simple package to help with Cloudformation deployments.
+It is written in nodejs, but the goal here is that you do not have to write any code to use it.

 ### Goals
 * Make it easy to deploy multi-stack, multi-account, multi-environment, and multi-region Cloudformation templates